AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Evaluation and Results

 The primary finding is that multi-agent architectures introduce unmonitored internal channels that raise total system exposure by 1.6$\times$ compared to single-agent baselines.
 Importantly, per-channel output leakage (C1) is actually \textit{lower} in multi-agent mode (27.2\% vs 43.2\%); the overall increase comes entirely from internal channels (C2, C5) that single-agent systems do not have.
 This holds for all five models tested: GPT-4o, GPT-4o-mini, Claude 3.5 Sonnet, Mistral Large, and Llama 3.3 70B (Table~\ref{tab:model_results}).

 Table~\ref{tab:architecture} presents a nuanced comparison. \textbf{Fair comparison (C1 channel only):} Looking at C1 alone, multi-agent systems actually leak \textit{less} (27.2\% vs 43.2\%).
-We suspect this happens because task coordination spreads the workload, so no single output bears all the pressure. \textbf{Total attack surface:} However, multi-agent configurations introduce C2 and C5 channels that single-agent systems do not have at all.
-Once we tally leaks across every available channel, multi-agent hits 68.9\%, a 1.60$\times$ jump. \textbf{Incremental contribution:} The H1 rate (41.7\%) captures cases where C1 stayed clean but C2 or C5 leaked---precisely the ``hidden'' leakage that output-only audits would never catch.
+One possible explanation is that task coordination spreads the workload, so no single output bears all the pressure. \textbf{Total attack surface:} However, multi-agent configurations introduce C2 and C5 channels that single-agent systems do not have at all.
+Once we tally leaks across every available channel, multi-agent hits 68.9\%, a 1.60$\times$ jump. \textbf{Incremental contribution:} The H1 rate (41.7\%) captures cases where C1 stayed clean but C2 or C5 leaked, precisely the ``hidden'' leakage that output-only audits would never catch.

-\textit{Interpreting the comparison:} The takeaway is not that multi-agent performs "worse'' on a per-channel basis---C1 leakage is actually \textit{lower} in multi-agent mode.
+\textit{Interpreting the comparison:} The takeaway is not that multi-agent performs less favorably on a per-channel basis; C1 leakage is actually \textit{lower} in multi-agent mode.
 The problem lies in the \textbf{expanded attack surface}: multi-agent systems open up two channels (C2, C5) that single-agent systems cannot have by construction.
 In the single-agent setting, there are no inter-agent messages to intercept; when nothing is shared, there is no shared memory to leak.
 That 1.60$\times$ overall increase reflects this architectural reality.
 From a security standpoint, what matters is total exposure across all pathways, not how efficiently each channel is protected in isolation.

 Why the increase?
 Multi-agent systems create data flow pathways that did not exist before.
-Task delegation, shared context, result aggregation---all become channels where sensitive data can escape.
+Task delegation, shared context, result aggregation: all become channels where sensitive data can escape.
 The pattern is monotonic: add an agent, add a pathway.
 Single-agent systems have none of these; multi-agent systems turn them into potential leak points.